 WCMA previously announced that the compliance date for the new standard would be one year after ANSI approval, which would be January 9, 2019.
-However, at the request of CPSC Chairman, Ann Marie Buerkle, who asked WCMA to move up the compliance date, WCMA is advising all companies selling window covering products in the U.S. and Canada that the compliance date of the new standard is December 15, 2018, although many companies will likely begin introducing new products based on the new standard earlier in the year.
+However, at the request of CPSC Chairman, Ann Marie Buerkle, who asked WCMA to move up the compliance date, WCMA is advising all companies manufacturing window covering products in the U.S. and Canada that the compliance date of the new standard is December 15, 2018.
+This means that all products manufactured after this date must comply with the new standard, although many manufacturers will likely begin introducing new products based on the new standard earlier in the year.

 “The revised safety standard segments the market between stock and custom-made products because U.S. Consumer Product Safety Commission (CPSC) incident data shows that requiring stock products to be cordless or have inaccessible cords would have the most significant and immediate impact on reducing the strangulation risk to young children from certain window covering cords,” said WCMA Executive Director, Ralph Vasami.